LoopKit/loopdocs/docs/nightscout/new_user.md

 # New Nightscout Users

+There are two options for setting up Nightscout; one option requires a small fee but automates both the setup and periodic updating/cleaning database, the other option is free but requires your effort to build and update.
+You choose which works best for you.
+Isn't it nice to have options?

+## T1Pal (paid service)

 [T1Pal is only dedicated NS hosting](https://t1pal.com/) company.
 There is a hosting fee required which is used to help ensure Nightscout runs without limits and receives improvements.
 Setup is simple and loop plugins are configured automatically during the setup guide.

-## T1Pal SET-UP

 * Select [Get Started](https://www.t1pal.com/getting-started/starting/home) to register an account at [T1Pal](https://www.t1pal.com/).
 You will need to enter your credit card, which helps ensure Nightscout is running correctly.
 * Select "visualize treatments" in the setup menu and select "loop."